zhangzh-pku/OM1/README.md

 * **Name** A unique identifier for the agent.

-* **System Prompt** Defines the agent’s personality and behavior.
-This acts as the system prompt for the agent’s operations.
+* **System Prompt** Defines the agent's personality and behavior.
+This acts as the system prompt for the agent's operations.

 * **Cortex LLM** Configuration for the language model (LLM) used by the agent.